Automattic/jetpack/readme.txt

 ## Changelog ##

+### 1.7.9 ###
+* Fix nonces used by "Delete Cache" button and remove JS from it on the frontend admin bar.
+* Define the constant WPSCDISABLEDELETEBUTTON to disable the "Delete Cache" button in the admin bar.

 ### 1.7.8 ###
 * Change the admin bar "Delete Cache" button into an AJAX link #808 #810